tstki/DragonTavern-Logger/README.md

 * Last visited zone (for use with "Active zone") is now remembered between sessions.
 * Last used dataview combobox row is now remembered between sessions.
 * Added option to "warn on bursting souls", you will get a red "Souls!" text under the FAQ button warning you your stolen souls are about to burst free.
+* The webbrowser is now "silent".
+Meaning, the occassional javascript error you might get upon launch will no longer occur.
+* Options dialog redesigned.
+It now uses a tabbed interface.
+* Added ability to call 'Soul Stealer', 'Flaming Weapon', 'Legendary Luck' and 'Reaper' immortal powers from the menu for a single character.

 Data analysis dialog (F9):
 * Added option to show the best 2 creatures to hunt for each location instead of all creatures.
 This option is enabled by default.